rperce/ccbutton/README.md

 specified action.
 This does affect what counts as "most recently used" for adding buttons and rows without specific IDs.

-The `action` method passed should return the text of the button.
+The `action` method passed should return the text of the button (default ""), the foreground color of the text (default white), and the background color of the button (default green) in that order.
+The defaults above will be used for any return values that are nil or of the incorrect type.